TryMala/TryMala/content/english/terms-conditions.md

 18.3 Our failure or delay in exercising any of our rights under these Terms does not mean that we are unable to exercise those rights later.

-## 19. Governing Law and Jurisdiction
+#### 19. Governing Law and Jurisdiction

-19.1 These Terms, the provision of the Mala Services, and all contracts concluded by us are governed by the laws of the Dubai International Financial Centre.
+19.1 These Terms, the provision of the Mala Services, and all contracts concluded by us are governed by the laws of the Abu Dhabi Global Market.

-19.2 You irrevocably agree that the competent courts of the Dubai International Financial Centre shall have exclusive jurisdiction to settle any dispute or claim that arises out of or in connection with these Terms, the provision of the Mala Services, and any contracts concluded between us.
+19.2 You irrevocably agree that the competent courts of the Abu Dhabi Global Market shall have exclusive jurisdiction to settle any dispute or claim that arises out of or in connection with these Terms, the provision of the Mala Services, and any contracts concluded between us.